 - The Company is a personal services business.
-It has a long history of issuing equity incentives as a key element of its compensation programs designed to attract, motivate and retain its employees.
-Substantially all full time staffing division employees have received stock grants in the past. - The Company has reduced its annual dilution from equity grants in recent years to approximately 1.0% in 2007. - Revenues for 2007 were a record \$4.6 billion, an increase of 16% over 2006. - Earnings per share for 2007 were a record \$1.81, as compared with \$1.65 for 2006. - Over the past five years, revenues grew at a compound annual growth rate of 20% and return on equity averaged 22% per year, reaching 29% in 2007. - The Company continued to generate strong cash flow from operations and ended the year with \$310 million in cash and cash equivalents. - Over the last five years, cash flow from operations was \$1.4 billion which funded \$1.2 billion of stock repurchases and \$200 million of dividends. - The Company has a policy, described at the Company's website (www.rhi.com), requiring each executive officer to own stock equal to six times his base salary.
+It has a long history of issuing equity incentives as a key element of its compensation programs designed to attract, motivate and retain its employees. - The Company has reduced its annual dilution from equity grants in recent years to approximately 1.0% in 2010. - Earnings per share for 2010 were up 85% as compared with 2009. - Over the past five years, return on equity averaged 21% per year. - The Company continued to generate strong cash flow from operations and ended the year with \$315 million in cash and cash equivalents. - Over the last five years, cash flow from operations was \$1.7 billion which funded \$1.1 billion of stock repurchases and \$337 million of dividends. - The Company has a policy, described at the Company's website (www.rhi.com), requiring each executive officer to own stock equal to six times his base salary.